microsoft/BotBuilder-V3/Builder/Node/guides/core-concepts.md

 var helloBot = new builder.TextBot();
 {% endhighlight %}

 We then need to add a dialog to our newly created bot object.
 Bot Builder breaks conversational applications up into components called dialogs.
 If you think about building a conversational application in the way you'd think about building a web application, each dialog can be thought of as route within the conversational application.
 As users send messages to your bot the framework tracks which dialog is currently active and will automatically route the incoming message to the active dialog.
-For our HelloBot we'll just add single root '/' dialog that responds to any message with “Hello World” and then we'll start the bot listening with a call listenStdin().
+For our HelloBot we'll just add single root '/' dialog that responds to any message with “Hello World” and then we'll start the bot listening with a call to [listenStdin()](/sdkreference/nodejs/classes/_botbuilder_d_.textbot.html#listenstdin).

 {% highlight JavaScript %}
 var builder = require('botbuilder');